TriplyDB/Documentation/docs/triplydb-changelog/index.md

 **Issues fixed**

-- `#8878` The date when adataset was last updated is not included in the dataset NDE descriptions
+- `#8878` Include correct dataset modification date for JSON schema descriptions
 - `#9694` Speedy SPARQL endpoints are not included in the dataset NDE descriptions
 - `#9807` Parsing of XML content assigns an incorrect datatype
 - `#9752` Parsing of XML is incorrect for escaped ampersand